-- Member training requirements are based on the following information sources: - (i) a formal Induction programme for all Members of the Council after each election; - (ii) an audit of training requirements undertaken of all new and existing members; - (iii) an annual survey of members training needs; and - (iv) consideration of Corporate Priorities. - In-house training is provided as and when necessary.
-Members attend external courses and conferences as appropriate.

-Members tend to assess their own skills and identify where training is required through an annual training needs survey.
-For new issues, training is offered to Members as appropriate
+- Member training requirements are based on the following information sources: - (i) a formal Induction programme for all Members of the Council after each election; - (ii) an audit of training requirements undertaken of all new and existing members; - (iii) a periodic survey of members training needs; and - (iv) consideration of Corporate Priorities. - In-house training is provided as and when necessary.
+Members attend external courses and conferences as appropriate. - Members assess their own skills through a training needs survey and identify where training is required.
+For new issues, training is offered to Members as appropriate.